Table of Contents

 Location of Rectum and Anal Canal

-After the sigmoid colon the large intestine passes on level of the sacral vertebrae II/III into the 15 centimeter long rectum that lies directly anterior to the sacral bone (Os sacrum).
+After the sigmoid colon, the large intestine passes on the level of the sacral vertebrae II/III into the 15-centimeter long rectum that lies directly anterior to the sacral bone (Os sacrum).
 In continuation with the rectum, the 3 – 4cm long anal canal (Canalis analis) follows.
 Both organs are located in the true pelvis and form the end of the intestinal tube.